khulnasoft/khulnasoft-meshplay/src/collections/news/2022/2022-05-18-meshmark-the-cloud-native-value-measurement/meshmark-the-cloud-native-value-measurement.md

   />

 <p>
-With the project’s <Link to="/company/news/analyzing-service-mesh-performance">approach to performance analysis</Link> published in IEEE The Bridge, ongoing analysis of nearly 40,000 performance test results will comprise the initial release of the <a href="https://smp-spec.io/dashboard">Service Mesh Performance Dashboard</a>, also unveiling at KubeCon EU. <Link to="/cloud-native-management/meshery">Meshery</Link>, the cloud native manager, orchestrates the provisioning and configuration of Kubernetes and each service mesh.
-With <Link to="/projects/nighthawk">Nighthawk</Link> embedded, Meshery’s performance management functions are what drives the tests run within the CNCF Lab.
+With the project’s <Link to="/company/news/analyzing-service-mesh-performance">approach to performance analysis</Link> published in IEEE The Bridge, ongoing analysis of nearly 40,000 performance test results will comprise the initial release of the <a href="https://smp-spec.io/dashboard">Service Mesh Performance Dashboard</a>, also unveiling at KubeCon EU. <Link to="/cloud-native-management/meshplay">Meshplay</Link>, the cloud native manager, orchestrates the provisioning and configuration of Kubernetes and each service mesh.
+With <Link to="/projects/nighthawk">Nighthawk</Link> embedded, Meshplay’s performance management functions are what drives the tests run within the CNCF Lab.
 </p>
 <Blockquote style="display:block;"
   quote="The precision by which performance measurements are generated and analyzed is a pinnacle focus of Nighthawk.
 Mesh performance characterization should be distilled from a set of value measurements, and that is where MeshMark compliments to create the ultimate comprehensive efficiency calculation."